- Travel and Places»

 The Jameson Visitor Center in Dublin

-one of the best places to Visit in Dublin Ireland is the Jameson Visitor Center in Dublin opened in November 1997.
-It is built on the original Distillery site.
+One of the best places to visit in Dublin Ireland is the Jameson Visitor Center.
+It opened in November 1997.

 It costs €13 for an adult to take the tour of the museum in Bow Street Dublin.
 The centre is open seven days a week all year round except for Christmas week.

 A Guided Tour

 The Price Includes a Guided Tour of the Distillery and a Whiskey in the Jameson Bar.